Top 5 common mistakes drones applicants make

 AI-drafted, human-reviewed

-Mistake 1: Treating FAA Certification as a Complete Compliance Checklist
+Mistake 1: Treating FAA Certification as a Full Compliance Clearance

-What people do wrong: They pass the Part 107 knowledge test, register their drone, and assume they're legal everywhere.
-They fly over a California school, an Alabama corrections facility, or an Arizona wildfire perimeter — and discover that FAA certification says nothing about state criminal law.
+What people do wrong: They pass the Part 107 knowledge test, register their drone, and assume they're legally covered everywhere.
+They're not.

 The fix:

-- After confirming FAA compliance, look up the state statutes for every state you operate in.
+- After confirming FAA compliance, look up the state criminal drone statutes for wherever you're flying.

 The fix: